• Nov 24, 2023

 USMLE Step 1 Syllabus

-Before starting preparation, it is important to understand the USMLE Syllabus.
+Before starting USMLE preparation, it is important to understand the USMLE Syllabus.
 The USMLE Step 1 syllabus for Indian students consists of 18 core topics.
 These topics encompass fundamental concepts and principles related to organ systems and individual organs.
 You can refer to the USMLE Step 1 book to study these subjects.
 The USMLE Step 1 syllabus includes 8 distinct fields and 5 areas that combine multiple disciplines.
-Refer to the below table to understand the USMLE Exam syllabus.
+Refer to the table below to understand the USMLE Exam syllabus.

 System Range